 Absolutely!
 Click here to see more info on how to have a New York City Hall wedding.

-All of my elopement packages include both photography and an NYC-licensed officiant performing a personalized ceremony at your location of choice.
+Whether you call it an “elopement” or a “microwedding,” any intimate wedding with 50 or fewer guests is perfect for my NYC elopement packages, which include multiple hours of photography and a licensed wedding officiant performing a personalized ceremony at your location of choice.
 Additionally, all packages include a pre-wedding consultation, assistance with location and vendor selection, and edited hi-resolution images up to 8″x12″ delivered in an online gallery.
-NYC elopement packages start at $2,850.
+NYC elopement packages start at $2,950.
 Custom-designed wedding albums and fine art prints are available a la carte.

-The first thing thing you need to do to elope in New York is apply for a marriage license, which you can either do online or in person at one of the New York Marriage Bureau offices.
-Here’s the full step-by-step instructions on the procedure.
+The first thing thing you need to do to elope in NYC is apply for a marriage license.
+Typically you can start the application online, then finish in person at one of the New York Marriage Bureau offices (here’s the full step-by-step instructions).
+However, with Covid-19 temporarily closing the marriage bureau, you can now obtain your marriage license online via Project Cupid.
 It costs $35 (only by credit card, they do not accept cash), you both need some form of valid photo ID like a passport or driver’s license, and you must obtain the license at least 24 hours before getting married.
-Licenses are valid for 60 days.
+Licenses are valid for 60 days (though during Covid-19, there is no expiration as long as New York has declared a State of Emergency).
 If you are not a U.S. citizen, you should confirm that NYC wedding licenses are valid in your country — a quick call to your consulate should clear this up.

 The Manhattan Marriage Bureau Office is located at 141 Worth St. This is where you can apply for your license.
 Other boroughs have different locations.